 The goals of the team are biological and methodological, the two being intrinsically linked.
 Any division into axes along one or the other aspect or a combination of both is thus somewhat artificial.
 Our choice is based more on the biological questions as these are a main (but not unique) driver for the methodological developments.
 However, since another main objective is to contribute to the fields of exact enumeration algorithms and of combinatorics, we also defined an axis that is exclusively oriented towards some of the more theoretical aspects of such objective in as much as these can be abstracted from the biological motivation.
 This will concern improving theory and deeply exploring the links between different algorithmic approaches: combinatorial, randomised, stochastic.

-The first four axes thus fall in the first category, and the fifth one in the second.
-As concerns the first four axes, the model organisms or systems chosen will be those studied by the biologists among our permanent members or among our close collaborators.
-Currently these include the following cases:
+Initially, when ERABLE was created, five axes were defined.
+The first four fell in the first category above, and the fifth one in the second.